strudel-science/strudel-kit/docs/getting-started/3-add-taskflow.md

 Switch back to your original terminal and make sure you still have the `strudel-learn-env` activated (you should see `(strudel-learn-env)` at the start of the command line).
 Leave the app running in your other terminal.

-In the directory of your app (i.e., `learning-strudel/planets-app` in this example), create a file called `planets.csv` with the following content:
+In the directory of your app (i.e., `learning-strudel/planets-app` in this example), create a file called `planets.csv`.

+In UNIX or MacOS, you can run the command: `cat - > planets.csv`, and then paste the text above (you may need to hit Control-D to close the file and return to the prompt).

+In Windows, one way to do this is run the command `notepad planets.csv`, paste the text above into the new notepad document, then save this file.

+Paste the following content into `planets.csv`:

 ```
 Name,Diameter,Mass,Inclination,Eccentricity,Semi_majorAxis,SurfaceGravity,OrbitalPeriod,SiderealRotation,Satellites